 - Parental DNA pattern.
 This test, known as a DNA methylation test, screens for three of the four known genetic abnormalities that cause Angelman syndrome.

 - Missing chromosomes.
-Either a fluorescence in situ hybridization (FISH) test or a comparative genomic hybridization test (CGH) can show if portions of chromosomes are missing.
+A chromosomal microarray (CMA) can show if portions of chromosomes are missing.

 - Gene mutation.
 Rarely, Angelman syndrome may occur when a person's maternal copy of the UBE3A gene is active, but mutated.
 If results from a DNA methylation test are normal, your child's doctor may order a UBE3A gene sequencing test to look for a maternal mutation.

 There's no cure for Angelman syndrome.
 Research is focusing on targeting specific genes for treatment.
 Current treatment focuses on managing the medical and developmental issues.

 A team of health care professionals will likely work with you to manage your child's condition.
 Depending on your child's signs and symptoms, treatment for Angelman syndrome may involve:

 - Physical therapy to help with walking and movement problems